dfwheeler394/algorithms-practice/README.md

-all hail the algorithsm. ruby edition.
+all hail the algorithms. ruby edition.